hray001/DataStructures/README.md

 ###Stack
 (First In Last Out)
 Stacks are interesting in that they only deal with the top of the structure.
  You either push to the top, or pop off the top.
-A good example of a stack is using it to reverse something.
-When you push, say a string, to the stack after popping all of the elements off the string would be in reverse.
+A good example of an easy stack implementation is using it to reverse something.
+When you push, say a set of strings, to the stack after popping all of the elements off the stack the sentence of strings would be in reverse.
  ```
 #include <stack>
 using namespace std;